 Considering the steps up in performance, each conventional version of Cayenne Coupe will cost a surprisingly similar amount to run.
-Fuel economy figures for the entry-level model, S, GTS and Turbo are of up to 23.9mpg, 23.7mpg, 21.2mpg and 20.8mpg respectively, while every Cayenne Coupe emits in excess of 268g/km of CO2, placing all models firmly in the top Benefit-in-Kind band for company-car tax.
+Fuel economy figures for the entry-level Cayenne Coupe, S, GTS and Turbo range from around 20mpg to 24mpg across the range.
+Every non-hybrid version of the Cayenne Coupe emits in excess of 263g/km of CO2, placing all models firmly in the top Benefit-in-Kind band for company-car tax.

-The plug-in hybrid models are the most efficient in the Cayenne Coupe line-up, with both being capable of around 24 miles of pure-electric driving.
-The V6-powered Turbo S E-Hybrid is the most frugal to run, with claimed fuel economy of 60.1-70.6mpg and CO2 emissions of 91-108g/km.
-Opting for the more powerful V8 Cayenne Turbo S E-Hybrid sees economy fall to 52.3-57.6mpg and emissions increasing to 111-122g/km.
+The plug-in hybrid models are the most efficient in the Cayenne Coupe line-up, with both being capable of around 25 miles of pure-electric driving.
+The V6-powered Turbo S E-Hybrid is the most frugal to run, with claimed fuel economy of 76.3-88.3mpg and CO2 emissions of 73-85g/km.
+Opting for the more powerful V8 Cayenne Turbo S E-Hybrid sees economy fall to 69.9mpg and emissions increase to 86-92g/km.

-Road tax for every conventional Cayenne Coupe model sits at £150, with the PHEV models costing £140.
-But as every Cayenne Coupe is over the £40,000 threshold, owners are also liable for a £325 surcharge in the first five renewal years, bringing the total to £475 and £465 respectively.
+Every conventional Cayenne Coupe model is taxed at the standard VED rate from years two to six, with the PHEV models liable for the discounted rate.
+As every Cayenne Coupe is over the £40,000 threshold, owners are also liable for the additional annual surcharge in the first five renewal years.
 You'll also need to budget for expensive Porsche servicing costs and wear items like tyres and brakes - all of which are costly to replace.

 Engines, drive & performance

-The most arresting figures are churned out by the Turbo, which features a 4.0-litre V8 with 542bhp and 770Nm of pulling power, dispatched by an eight-speed automatic (a traditional torque converter rather than a dual-clutch PDK gearbox) and four-wheel drive.
+The Turbo is hugely capable and manages 0-62mph in 3.9 seconds and a top speed of 178mph.
+It features a 4.0-litre V8 with 542bhp and 770Nm of pulling power, dispatched by an eight-speed automatic (a traditional torque converter rather than a dual-clutch PDK gearbox) and four-wheel drive.
 It's not a frantic engine, though, feeling more relaxed than the engine in the Urus', but a relentless surge of torque obediently awaits your right foot whenever it's required.